joaocarmo/litten-web/src/markdown-pages/help-and-contacts.en.md

 ---
-date: '2021-01-27'
+date: '2021-02-04'
 title: 'Help and Contacts'
 toc: false
 ---

 ## About

-Litten is a non-profit open-source project.
-We keep public repositories for both the [web app][webapp] and our [mobile app][mobileapp] in GitHub.
+Litten is a non-profit, open-source project.
+We keep public archives for our the [web app][webapp] and our [mobile app][mobileapp] in GitHub.

 ## FAQ